What contributions are

 - secondary contribution of 6.5% paid by employers

-Employers deduct the primary contribution from their employees’ wages and pay that to Social Security together with the secondary contribution.
+Your employer will deduct the primary contribution from your wages and pay that to Social Security together with the secondary contribution.

 Class 2 contributions

 You must pay Class 2 contributions if you:

 - are paid through your own company

 - are not employed

 - don't earn enough through your employer to cover your contributions